tiy-austin-ror-may2015/notes/week6/day1/readme.md

 	- `<%` will evaluate but not print its return value
 	- `<%=` will evaluate **and** print its return value
 - layouts
+  - The 'wrapper' for the rest of your HTMl
 - partials
+  - Start with an underscore
 - SCSS
+  - Autocompiled by rails